MattWindsor91/roslyn/concepts/docs/csconcepts.md

                                        ...
 ```

 How general should we make this?
+Should we go further and take advantage of variance on concept parameters?

 # Perf